AuReMe/metage2metabo-postaviz/README.md

 All of this information can scale poorly if a lot of sample are present in input which is the point of the application: being able observe from lots of angles large chunks of data.

 In order to keep all this valuable data we choosed to use the hard drive and load/manipulate large dataframe by subset using Parquet format.
-That way RAM memory is not overload and we can pick what we need from the hard drive, using query similar to a SQL database.
+That way RAM memory is not overload, and we can pick what we need from the hard drive, using query similar to a SQL database.

 ### Compounds exploration tab